To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Most companies make the installation process fairly simple these days.
 You’ll want to consider the camera’s needs before installation:

 Answering these questions will help you determine the ideal place to install your camera.
-Having a wireless, WiFi camera makes the setup process much easier because there are no wires to worry about.
+Having a wireless security camera makes the setup process much easier because there are no wires to worry about.
 If this is a possibility for you, we recommend it.
+By contrast, CCTV cameras tend to be hardwired.

 Should I Conceal My Security Cameras?